jeanarno/automated-testing/README.md

 	- DigitalOcean
 	- Do Community

-2. What is my build procedure?
+# What is my build procedure?
 [Brief version]
 - New Users:
 	- First, familiarize with the correct system requirements per the documentation!
 Found here: https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements
 	- Second, create a file (locally) to host my csstricks-cy project
-	- Third, run the bellow commands in terminal/command prompt
+	- Third, run the below commands in the terminal/command prompt
 		1. Change to the project path
 		2. Run `node -v` (this checks the node version you are currently running)
 		3. Run `nvm use 18` (after installing this version)